pr3b/lokad/content/posts/abcxyz.md

 ## Prerequisites

-- Basic understanding of the Envision programming language
+- Basic understanding of the Envision programming language.
-- Access to the Envision Playground and the Lokad dataset
+- Access to the Envision Playground and the Lokad dataset.

 ## Steps to Perform the ABC XYZ Analysis